Back to Wellington Walkers are Welcome

 - August 2013: With the support of Telford and Wrekin council, we have established a practical working group to tackle small scale problems on our local paths.
 Applications to join are very welcome.
 Please contact our footpath secretary using this link.

 - January 2013: We now have a seat on the Local Access Forum and an active footpath secretary who can bring up problems there.

 For Telford itself there is a new (as of 2014) phone number for reporting problems (01952 384384) and a new (as of 2013/2014) app which can be used to upload photgraphs.

 - Grid ref SJ 63049 13716 Footpaths at Moor Farm, Bratton.

 3 footpaths are marked on the map but none are evident or signposted.
 Reported in September 2011.
-This is now (October 2015) not as bad thanks to work by us and others.
+This is now (October 2015 and Sept 2017) not as bad thanks to work by us and others.

 - Summer 2017: Thanks to the path team the paths over the recent open cast coal site West of New Works Lane have been cleared and way-marked.
 Please use these paths.

 - 2017: Home Farm, Apley.
 The landnowner now acknowledgesthe existence of the right of way.
 It is now clearly marked and well walked.

 - In summer the Wrekin Link path from GR634125 at Admaston to GR636123 is overgrown and impassable.
 Reported in June 2010.
 We walked this, with a little difficulty, on our regular walk in November 2011.